breadli428/eth-computational-models-of-motion/Readme.md

 ![figure: frobenius](imgs/frobenius.png)

-Hence, by linearality of trace, we get
+Hence, by linearality of trace, and since we consider a 2-dimensional case, we get

 ![figure: formula](imgs/formula.png)